nfwsncked/eip-6963-tutorial/README.md

 }
 ```

-First we have to call `listenToAnnouncedProviders` that will set up an event listener for `eip6963:announceProvider` event.
+First we have to call `subscribe` that will set up an event listener for `eip6963:announceProvider` event.
 Next step is calling `requestProviders` to emit our request event.

 Finally, we can see our events in the console: